Bindarri National Park

 Bindarri National Park is a national park in New South Wales, Australia, 431 km northeast of Sydney.

-It is considered the epicenter of biodiversity, due to the rare and endangered species found here, such as fish bone fern, southern quassia and palm orchid.
+It is considered the epicentre of biodiversity, due to the rare and endangered species found here, such as fish bone fern, southern quassia and palm orchid.

 One of the natural beauties of this park is the mouth of the river Urumbilum, which, descending through the Great Escarpment, carved through spectacular waterfalls.